WebAssembly/design/AstSemantics.md

 Floating point arithmetic follows the IEEE-754 standard, except that:
- - The sign bit and significand bit pattern of any `NaN` value returned from a floating point arithmetic operation other than `Neg`, `Abs`, and `Copysign` are computed non-deterministically.
+ - The sign bit and significand bit pattern of any `NaN` value returned from a floating point arithmetic operation other than `Neg`, `Abs`, and `Copysign` are computed nondeterministically.
 In particular, the "`NaN` propagation" section of IEEE-754 is not required. `NaN`s do propagate through arithmetic operations according to IEEE-754 rules, the difference here is that they do so without necessarily preserving the specific bit patterns of the original